Regional Department of Psychotherapy, Centre for Specialist Psychological Therapies – Patient information leaflet

 Psychotherapy sessions are mostly at the same time each week and in the same room.
 Most therapy is once weekly, however, your therapist may suggest a different frequency if appropriate.
 Most commonly, sessions last 50 minutes for individual treatment and 90 minutes for group treatment.
 Almost half of our patients receive group treatment.
 We find group treatment can be a very powerful and helpful form of treatment for individuals with a wide range of difficulties, and especially for people with repeating difficulties in their relationships.

-If following assessment, we feel psychotherapy is the treatment of choice for you there can sometimes be a wait of 3-12 months before a treatment vacancy becomes available.
-We will offer a review appointment on approximately a six-monthly basis while you are waiting to start therapy.
+We will offer a review appointment approximately every 3 months while you are waiting to start therapy.
 Your therapy may be provided by a different therapist to the person you saw for assessment.

 • Once I have been referred how soon will I be seen?